labsir-un/Hexapod_Unal/README.md

 source install/setup.bash
 ```

-With this, you can use the packages by following the User's Manual.
+After completing these steps, you can use the packages by following the User Manual.

 ## User Manual